 Results update instantly as you type.
 Minimum 100 words for accurate scores.

-Scores are calculated using the same algorithms used by Yoast SEO, Grammarly, and Hemingway Editor.
+Scores are calculated using the same algorithms used by leading SEO tools, Grammarly, and Hemingway Editor.
 For most web content, aim for a Flesch score of 60–70.

-These checks mirror what Yoast SEO and Rank Math use to evaluate content readability for search rankings.
+These checks mirror what leading SEO tools use to evaluate content readability for search rankings.

 💡 SEO Tip

-Yoast SEO scores your content readability as part of its overall SEO score.
-Aim for green bullets across all checks for maximum WordPress SEO benefit.
+SkySEOManager scores your content readability as part of its overall SEO analysis.
+Aim for green bullets across all checks for maximum SEO benefit.

 Sentences highlighted by length — easy to spot where readers might lose their way.